TajfunMZ/realsence_application/README.md

 1. Connect the realsence camera to a usb port 3 or higher.
 2. Open vs code and run the main file in python.
-3. At need add variables after the file name as stated in the receaved message
+3. At need add variables after the file name as stated in the receaved message.
+4. If necesarry add the necesarry files for the code to store data.

 **Syntax**
 .../main.py {programe mode} {file name} {other options seperated by space}